Skip to main content

 Extended full-time

 The course is internationally recognised as a leader in postgraduate industrial design education.
-It is part of the Product, Ceramic and Industrial Design programme.
+It is part of the Product, Ceramic and Industrial Design programme at CSM's S School.

 Why choose this course at Central Saint Martins

-Internationally recognised: Central Saint Martins' Product and Industrial Design courses were awarded the Queen’s Anniversary Prize for Further and Higher Education, recognising their leadership in design education and contribution to industry, commerce and design professions, both in the UK and internationally.
+• Internationally recognised: Study at one of the world's leading art and design institutions.
+Central Saint Martins' Product and Industrial Design courses have been awarded the Queen's Anniversary Prize for Further and Higher Education, recognising their leadership in design education and contribution to industry, commerce and the design professions.

 Course overview